-“Currently, three conditions are recognized as the basis for prescribing a gluten-free diet: celiac disease, wheat allergy, and non-celiac gluten hypersensitivity.
-Celiac disease is a chronic dysfunction of genetic origin and 1.4% of the world’s population.
-Wheat allergy is an immune response to wheat protein.
-Non-celiac gluten hypersensitivity is gluten or rapid.
-A condition that can be caused by other components of wheat, such as carbohydrates that ferment into.
-Unlike celiac disease, it is not an autoimmune disease and its symptoms are very similar, but such serious complications.
-It has nothing to do with, “said Capriles.
-Agência FAPESP..
+“Currently, three conditions are recognized as the basis for prescribing.
+Gluten-free diet: Celiac disease, Wheat allergy, and non-celiac gluten hypersensitivity.
+Celiac disease is a chronic dysfunction of genetic origin that affects 1.4% of the world’s population and can cause polyphyletic disorders with serious complications if left untreated.
+Wheat allergy is an immune response to wheat proteins.
+Non-celiac gluten hypersensitivity is a condition that can be caused by other ingredients in wheat, such as gluten or rapidly fermenting carbohydrates.
+Unlike celiac disease, it is not an autoimmune disease and its symptoms are very similar, but it is not associated with such serious complications, “Caprice told Agência FAPESP.

 Gluten-free available to meet the demands of people in these conditions, as well as the demands of so many consumers who want to completely or partially eliminate gluten from their diet for health-related or crazy reasons.
 The quantity of products is increasing remarkably and they are rapidly becoming a global trend, not a niche market.

 “But the development of these products is a major technical challenge,” Capriles said.
-“Bread made from wheat flour has been an important human food for thousands of years.
-The sensory impression it causes is deeply rooted in people’s lifestyles, so we develop expanded versions of these products.
-It’s important.
-According to market research, consumers are dissatisfied with the look, fragrance, variety and convenience of currently available products. “
+“Bread made with flour It has been an important human food for thousands of years.
+The impression of sensation it causes is deeply rooted in people’s lifestyles.
+Therefore, it is important to develop enhanced versions of these products.
+According to market research, consumers are dissatisfied with the appearance, aroma, variety and convenience of currently available products. “

 In addition to lacking erotic quality, gluten-free bread is often nutritionally poor.
 “Generally speaking, it’s made from refined starch such as corn, potatoes, and rice bran combined with cassava starch,” she said.
 “It’s low in fiber, protein, vitamins and minerals, and relatively high in fat.
 In many countries it’s not rich in micronutrients.”